bombela/backward-cpp/README.md

 ### Libraries to read the debug info

-Backward support pretty printed stack traces on GNU/Linux only, it will compile fine under other platforms but will not do anything.  **Pull requests are welcome :)**
+Backward supports pretty printed stack traces on GNU/Linux, macOS and Windows, it will compile fine under other platforms but will not do anything. **Pull requests are welcome :)**

 Also, by default you will get a really basic stack trace, based on the `backtrace_symbols` API:

 ![default trace](doc/nice.png)

 You will need to install some dependencies to get the ultimate stack trace.
-Two libraries are currently supported, the only difference is which one is the easiest for you to install, so pick your poison:
+Three libraries are currently supported, the only difference is which one is the easiest for you to install, so pick your poison:

 #### libbfd from the [GNU/binutils](http://www.gnu.org/software/binutils/)